cristianlepore/Self-Sovereign-Identity/definition/Definition.md

 ![K-Means](/definition/images/clusters/K-Means_flow/K-Means_flow.png)
 *Figure 10: Flow diagram of K-means.*

-Despites K-Means is pretty simple, it carries a few limitations.
-One and foremost, (a) there is no efficient and universal method for identifying the number of clusters K; (b) It is affected by the shape, size, density of clusters; (c) It is sensitive to outliers.[^saxena][^rai]

-To mitigate problem (a), we have automatize the process to test various values for k through a program detailed in the [Appendix A](#appendix-a).
-Results are depicted in Figure 11.
-For reproducibility of results, we used the same seeds to generate the centroids.
+Despites K-Means is simple it shares a few limitations with the greedy method. (a) K-Means may converge to a local suboptimal and (b) there is no efficient and universal method for identifying the value k for clustering tuning.[^rai] To mitigate both problems, we automatize the process through a program detailed in the [Appendix A](#appendix-a-k-means-clustering-program-explanation), which instantiates the K-Means by using a specific `init='k-means++'` method to strategically initialize the centroid.
+This methods reduces the risk to converge to a local suboptimal.
+Additionally, for reproducibility of results, all tests have been carried out using the same seed to generate the centroids.
+Thus, anyone can download the program, the input file from the dispatcher and obtain our same results.

 ###### Discussion and limitations
+(b) It is affected by the shape, size, density of clusters; (c) It is sensitive to outliers.[^saxena][^rai]

+SPIEGARE IL GRAFICO FINALE
 ![Bubble K-Means](/definition/images/clusters/Bubble.png)
 *Figure 12: *